-Winther has been the creative director of several world-wide campaigns, among others Dunhill, Diesel, Diesel Style Lab, Levi’s, Hugo Boss, Nike, LEGO, Energie Jeans, Finlandia vodka, OPEL, Axe, Reebok, Smirnoff, MTV, Coca Cola, Sony, BMW, JVC, Just to name a few.
+Winther has been the artistic director of several world-wide campaigns and has created award winning work for global brands brands like Dunhill, Diesel, Diesel Style Lab, Levi’s, Hugo Boss, Nike, LEGO, Energie Jeans, Finlandia vodka, OPEL, Axe, Reebok, Smirnoff, MTV, Coca Cola, Sony, BMW, JVC, Just to name a few.

 Pierre Winther’s editorial projects have appeared in such magazines as The Face, Vogue and magazines alike.
 Also, Pierre Winther’s exploits form the natural basis of music videos and covers for INXS, Tricky, Björk, Nicolette/Massive Attack, Beastie Boys etc.

 Pierre Winther´s collaboration with DIESEL JEANS paved the way for a new direction in image and style.
 In collaboration with the Diesel HQ and the agency Paradiset from Stockholm, Winther created and realized the campaign „Successful Living“ which combined a complex staging and grotesque scenarios such as a car crash or a bizarre church event.
 The campaign broke the pattern of common perception: The images caused a worldwide hype; consumers collected the sought after posters and other materials.
 The Diesel brand itself experienced a quantum leap in the matter of image that evolved to one of the leading Denim brands around the globe.
 It paved the way for Diesel´s founder Renzo Rosso to become one of the most successful fashion entrepreneurs in the world with a net worth of $3 billion.